The 7 Equity Documents You Should Always Have on File

 The company's equity incentive plan

-A company's equity incentive plan (sometimes called the employee stock option plan) is a document that outlines the company-wide program of awarding or granting various types of equity compensation.
-The typical flavors are restricted stock, incentive stock options (ISOs), non-qualifying stock options (NSOs), restricted stock units (RSUs), and stock appreciation rights (SARs).
+A company's equity incentive plan is also called the employee stock option plan.
+It outlines the company-wide program of granting different types of equity compensation.

 Grant documents